bzminer/bzminer/README.md

     "warthog_cpu_threads": 189, // number of cpu threads to use for warthog

-    "warthog_unused_cpu_offset": 0, // the start offset of unused threads. if there are 4 unused threads, and this is set to 0, the first 4 cores will not be utilized
+    "cpu_threads_start_offset": 0, // the start offset of cpu threads. if there are 4 unused threads, and this is set to 4, the first 4 cores will not be utilized

     "warthog_max_ram_gb": 0.0, // amount of ram to use for warthog buffers (default 3-4 if set to 0)